 This method of budgeting recommends you allocate 50% of your expected take-home income toward needs, 30% toward wants, and 20% toward savings and debt reduction.

-We’ve written about 50/30/20 budgeting in the past, and even created a simple calculator to help you understand what your annual 50/30/20 budget would look like.
+We’ve written about the 50/30/20 budget rule in the past, and even created simple calculators for Google Sheets and Microsoft Excel to help you understand what your annual 50/30/20 budget would look like.

 Here we’re taking it a step further to help you understand how to use the Foundation Template for Google Sheets powered by Tiller Money Feeds to build a smarter monthly 50/30/20 budget.